Ozone Wireless

 Ozone Wireless, or Ozone, was a Barbadian mobile network operator and telecommunications company founded in 2011.
 Ozone was one of three major mobile operators in the country.

-Network

 Network information

 The IMSI - Network Code of Ozone is 342-800 and the MSISDN Network Codes are: 695 (international: +1 246 695), 696 (international: +1 246 696) and 697 (international: +1 246 697).

 Through colocation agreements, and organic growth the company started with an LTE network to provide service across the island of Barbados.
-The company has deployed a 4G LTE network, providing peak data rates of up to 50 Mbit/s.
+The company has deployed a 4G LTE network on Band 13, providing peak data rates of up to 50 Mbit/s.

 Services

 Ozone, offers its customers: post and pre-paid subscription packages, SMS / MMS, international wifi only roaming, voicemail, mobile hotspots.

 Smartphones

 As of 2018 Ozone Wireless offers the following smartphones for use on its network.